Best Places to See Mount Fuji from Tokyo, Japan

 You can take the train to this station, and perhaps ride Thomas Train ride or the Fujikyu Railway, a handsome train ride with breathtaking views of Fuji.

-If you want to spot Mount Fuji even at a better angle, you can take a cruise around Lake Ashi!
-This trip can be done from a bus or Shinkansen from Tokyo.
+I found this Mount Fuji and Cherry Blossom Tour at Lake Ashi This trip can be done from a bus or Shinkansen from Tokyo.

 2. Fuji Q Highlands